-The SIA/Physical Activity Council 2014-15 Participation Study
+The SIA/Physical Activity Council 2016-17 Participation Study

-Other 2014-15 snow sport populations were:
+Other 2016-17 snow sport populations were:

-alpine = 9,378,000; snowboard = 7,676,000; snowshoe = 3,600,000.
+alpine = 11,800,000; snowboard = 7,600,000; snowshoe = 3,700,000.

-Having someone to go with was the most significant factor that encouraged participants to go cross country skiing (61.9%).
-Other encouraging factors had similar statistics in the mid-to-high twenty percentages including being able to go cross country ski locally, getting a lesson, having new equipment, being in better health, having more vacation time, and fewer work commitments.
+Having someone to go with was the most significant factor that encouraged participants to go cross country skiing.
+Other factors that are impediments to cross country skiers include being able to go cross country ski locally, getting a lesson, having new equipment, being in better health, having more vacation time, and fewer work commitments.

 Researchers in the industry point to trends such as an aging population of skiers, increasing costs of participation, accessibility and transportation difficulties to mountain areas, the urbanization of the new participant base, a lack of snow culture in new North American immigrants, and the suggestion that Millennials are too obsessed with their phones to get out on skis.
 Oh, and have we mentioned climate change?
 The snow line may be moving north more quickly.